New student

 At NLS, we encourage students to spend some of their time studying in another country.
 You will have the opportunity to study in Europe, Australia, the United States or further afield with one of the study abroad programmes.
 Depending on your course, you can study abroad for either a semester or a year.
 You will benefit from both academic and personal experiences during your study exchange.

-Find out more about the Erasmus and study abroad programmes.
+Find out more about our study abroad programmes.
 Please note these opportunities will be subject to Government and University policies on travel.

 NLS has been running summer schools in various European cities for more than 15 years.
 Summer schools run for one week, are open to all NLS students, and are taught in English.

-All summer schools are subject to Government and University travel policies
+Summer schools are subject to Government and University travel policies.

 Our students have many opportunities to develop and practice their mooting and mediation skills while studying with us.